Cypheros-de/AI-Assistant-for-Delphi/README.md

 - Preview the generated code before creating the unit
 - **Create Unit in IDE** — injects the generated code directly into a new editor window
 - Editable result — tweak the AI output in-place before accepting it

 ---

+### CPU & GPU Usage Graphs (Local Model Monitoring)

+When using a local Ollama model, the Chat, Code Assistant and Unit/Class Assistant dialogs display a live system usage panel at the bottom of the window.

+- **CPU usage** — percentage updated every second
+- **GPU usage** — percentage of GPU compute utilisation (hardware GPUs only, software renderers excluded)
+- **VRAM usage** — dedicated video memory used vs. total, shown as a percentage and in MB
+- Monitoring runs on a background thread so the UI stays responsive during AI inference
+- The panel is always visible when a dialog is open, regardless of the active provider — useful for spotting when the local GPU is saturated

+This makes it easy to see in real time whether the model is running on the GPU or falling back to CPU, and how much VRAM headroom is left for larger models.

+---